EOSIO/eosio.cdt/docs/06_how-to-guides/30_key-value-api/kv_map/40_how-to-delete-from-kv-map.md

 ## Procedure

-Complete the following steps to insert a new `person` object with a given ID, if it doesn't exist already, or update it in the `kv map` if the `person` with the given ID already exists:
+Complete the following steps to delete a `person` object with a given ID from the `kv map`, and print an informative message otherwise:

-1. Create a new action in your contract, named `upsert`, which takes as input parameters the person ID, an account name, a first name and a last name.
+1. Create a new action in your contract, named `delete`, which takes as input parameters the person ID, which is a `kv map` unique key value.
-2. Create an instance of the `person` class, named `person_upsert`, based on the input parameters: `account_name`, `first_name` and `last_name`.
-3. Use the `[]` operator defined for the `kv::map` type, and set the newly created `person_upsert` object as the value for the `ID` key.
+2. Use the `find()` function defined for the `kv::map` type, with the give ID as parameter, to find the `person` which is to be deleted.
+3. If the `person` with the give ID is found use the `erase()` function defined for the `kv::map`, with the given ID as parameter, to erase the person object from the map.
+4. If the `person` with the given ID is not found print an informative error message.

-Refer to the following possible implementation to insert a new `person` object, and then update it, in the `kv map`:
+Refer to the following possible implementation to delete a `person` object from the `kv map`:

 `smartcontract.hpp file`